veliovgroup/Client-Storage/README.md

 Usage:
 ========
 #### Get
- - `ClientStorage.get(key)` - Read a record.
+ - `ClientStorage.get('key')` - Read a record.
 If the key doesn't exist a null value will be returned.

 #### Set
  - `ClientStorage.set('key', value)` - Create/overwrite a value in storage

 #### Remove
- - `ClientStorage.remove(key)` - Remove a record
+ - `ClientStorage.remove('key')` - Remove a record

 #### Has
- - `ClientStorage.has(key)` - Check whether a record exists, returns boolean value
+ - `ClientStorage.has('key')` - Check whether a record exists, returns boolean value

 #### Keys
  - `ClientStorage.keys()` - Returns an array of all storage keys